dennisXZX/web-developer-notes/Git.md

 `git tag -n5` to list all tags along with the first 5 lines of annotations for each tag.

-`git push --tags` to push to tags to remote repository.
+`git push --tags` to push tags to remote repository.

 Using a tag name like v1.0.0 is called semantic versioning.
 The first number represents a major release which would introduce breaking changes.
 The second number means a minor release while the last one is for patch release.